LNicholsonDev/Portfolio/README.md

 With a background in Biology, I returned to university to develop strong programming skills.
 My passion for software development is driven by a desire to tackle challenging problems in bioinformatics, healthcare, and AI research.

-Below you will find a collection of work - Python projects, games, statistical analyses, AI projects, and other fun stuff.
+Below you will find a collection of work - Python projects, statistical analyses, AI projects, and other fun stuff.

 Beyond coding, I find balance and inspiration in gardening, 3D printing, and birdwatching.
 I am enthusiastic about connecting with potential employers and collaborators who share my passions.